uzyn/solidity-react-boilerplate/README.md

-# react-webpack-airbnbjs-boilerplate
+# solidity-react-boilerplate

+**DO NOT USE.
+THIS IS STILL WORK IN PROGRESS.**

-Boilerplate for React and Webpack following [Airbnb's JavaScript (ES6) Style Guide](https://github.com/airbnb/javascript).
+Boilerplate for Ethereum's Solidity, React and Webpack following [Airbnb's JavaScript (ES6) Style Guide](https://github.com/airbnb/javascript).

 ## What is this